Causes: carbon dioxide

 - In less than 200 years humans have moved more carbon from the ground into the atmosphere than it took natural process hundreds of millions of years to do.

 - We know this because carbon comes in three forms (isotopes): C12, C13, and C14.
 Their ratio in the atmosphere is a chemical fingerprint that points squarely at humans.
+(Find out how Kiwi kids helped to measure this during Covid lockdown: Radio NZ Podcast Grass and the science of CO2)

 - More CO2 may mean plants grow faster and bigger, but they are also less nutritious and by taking in too much water, they create a positive feedback effect leading to greater warming and more intense droughts.